Email is one of the oldest digital communication strategies, and it is one of the most efficient ways for business owners to promote their offers.

 As mentioned earlier, your sales email subject line is the most critical part of convincing your prospect to open your email.
 Crafting the perfect subject line can influence the recipient’s initial perception of the message and ultimately determine if they will open it.

 Use the tips mentioned previously, but also try personalizing your subject lines by including the recipient’s name to grab their attention.

 3. Drop the Formality

 Formal structures sound too impersonal.
-Drop the corporate-speak and write like you’re talking to a friend.
+Drop the corporate talk and write like you’re talking to a friend.
 Keep your message casual, friendly, and lively.
 An informal email is likely to put your contact at ease.
 A warm tone can increase your chances of landing a face-to-face meeting or a seat at the negotiating table.

-An informal tone gives the contact the impression they can get along with you when you reach the negotiation stage.
+An informal tone gives the contact the impression that they can get along with you when you reach the negotiation stage.
 Drop the strict structures and be the friend offering support for your contact’s goals.

 4. Work On Your Opening Sentence

 We covered the best way to start your emails earlier, as it’s an extremely important part of your sales email anatomy.
 Your opening line leads the reader to the rest of your email and, possibly, negotiations.
 A weak opening can result in a quick dismissal, sending your email to archives or trash.
 Avoid opening with, “Hi, my name is…” Instead, lead with something more impactful, specific, and personable.